If You Have a UTI, Don’t Eat These Foods

 - Olive oil

-Caring for a urinary tract infection
+During a urinary tract infection

 A healthy and balanced diet isn’t all you need to accelerate the healing process for this type of infection.